 Did a doctor’s misdiagnosis cause you to suffer serious health problems?
 Did someone close to you die because of a mistake by the hospital?
 If so, you may be eligible to sue for medical malpractice.
 When a medical professional fails to provide standard care and harms you in the process, you deserve to seek compensation for your damages.

 The Anniston medical malpractice lawyers at Mike Bell Accident & Injury Lawyers can explain your legal options after reviewing the specifics of your situation.
 We have handled many medical malpractice cases all over Alabama.
 We have a ton of experience and will leave no stone unturned until we can recover full compensation for your claim.
 You do not have to suffer because of a doctor’s misdiagnosis or medical error!

-If you or a loved one has been a victim of medical malpractice in Alabama, please contact us via our online form or call us at 866-6MB-WINS to discuss your claim.
+If you or a loved one has been a victim of medical malpractice in Alabama, please contact us via our online form or call us at 256-666-6000 to discuss your claim.
 Let Anniston personal injury lawyers fight for the compensation you deserve.

 Medical malpractice is a term that lawyers often use to describe a situation where a medical practitioner or entity harms a patient through careless or negligent behavior.
 Basically, medical malpractice means a medical error harmed you or caused your injuries.

 HOW DO YOU KNOW YOU HAVE A MEDICAL MALPRACTICE CLAIM?

 To prove that your medical malpractice claim is legitimate, you must be able to prove all four of the elements of negligence.
 They include: